wfinsinger/cpt-AR/README.md

 -------------------------------------------------------------------------------------
 Determines zone boundaries for single influx records using the change-point analysis.

+NOTE: as of February 2023, this stand-alone function has been included in the 'tapas' package.
+See https://github.com/wfinsinger/tapas for further details.

 In summary:

 The function uses records that were previously interpolated to constant temporal resolution.
 It determines change points in the proxy AR record (e.g. charcoal-accumulation rates (CHAR) or pollen-accumulation rates (PAR)).